mssystem1/cookieverse/README.md

 /app/leaderboard
 ```

 The Base App surface is a compact mobile/tablet experience.
 It uses a dedicated shell and layout constraints to make Cookieverse usable inside Base App-style environments.
+It also includes a compact World Cup header/banner and the same World Cup Prophecy flow.

 ### Farcaster Mini App